ItsMeOl1/Dissertation/README.md

 ## What is Just Another Tower Defence?

-Just Another Tower Defence (or JATD for short) is my university dissertation prject, in which I have made this game
+Just Another Tower Defence (or JATD for short) is my university dissertation project, in which I have made this game

 In this game you must fend off wave after wave of enemies to protect your home town